oracle/mysql-operator/docs/user/backup.md

 You can request a backup to be performed on a given schedule by submitting a BackupSchedule custom resource to the operator.
 This will create Backup resources based on the given cron format string.
-The secretRef is the name of a secret that contains your Object Storage credentials.
+The credentialsSecret is the name of a Secret that contains your Object Storage credentials.
 Note: The databases field is mandatory.
 For example, the following will create a backup of the employees database every 30 minutes:

 ```yaml
 apiVersion: mysql.oracle.com/v1alpha1